WebOfTrustInfo/rwot9-prague/topics-and-advance-readings/ap-unwanted-messages.md

 This has two advantages over Shared Inbox.
 Used on its own, it eliminates the vulnerability mentioned previously whereby recipients to a message do not need to be listed.
-If this proposal is adopted alongside the [3.3](#org2e21bea) proposal, the advantages multiply as we also gain the ability to appropriately filter incoming messages according to the criteria set out by the specific Inboxes, as well as letting us know the origin of each Inbox.
+If this proposal is adopted alongside the Object-Capabilities Based Inbox proposal ([3.3](#orga30d83f)), the advantages multiply as we also gain the ability to appropriately filter incoming messages according to the criteria set out by the specific Inboxes, as well as letting us know the origin of each Inbox.

 For the sender, the additional computing resources required to send a MultiBox request are minimal, but doing so would make mass-messages expensive for